'Make & Take' Rain Barrel Workshop - Just $40!

 What's one of the simplest, high-impact ways to save water and help protect our watershed?
 Using a rain barrel.

-Thanks to Coca-Cola Refreshments of Eagan, FMR has 25 used 55-gallon syrup containers for participants to turn into rain barrels.
+This year, we're back to hosting in-person workshops!
+Register below to reserve your rain barrel and kit.
 During the course of this workshop, participants will be provided with the necessary parts ($40 per kit) and guided through the process of converting these containers into allies for a cleaner Mississippi River.